The 10% Rule: Is It a Valid Way to Increase Your Weekly Running Mileage?

 Last year, when I was coming back from a hamstring injury, I became attached to increasing my mileage by 10% every week.
 However, I kept having setbacks.
 Why?
 Because I ignored other considerations such as cutback weeks and the time it took for my tendon to strengthen.
 The 10% rule did not apply to me.

-Conversely, other runners coming back from other types of layoffs can start back faster whereas new runners may need to increase volume more slowly than 10% a week.
+Conversely, other runners coming back from other types of layoffs can start back faster, whereas new runners may need to increase volume more slowly than 10% a week.

 Thus, if you’re running 20 miles, you should increase to 22 miles the following week, 24.5 miles the next week, and so on.

-However, it does not apply to everyone.
+However, this guideline does not apply to everyone.

-So Just How Valid Is The 10% Rule?
+So How Valid Is The 10% Rule?

-Certified running coach Laura Norris says the 10% rule is arbitrary
+Certified running coach Laura Norris says the 10% rule is arbitrary.

 “That is not to say that it does not work; it will work fine for many runners.
+However, there is no solid evidence to support it.

-Many runners can still get injured under the 10% rule, since it does not account for adaptation cycles or cutback weeks,” she explains.
+Many runners can still get injured under the 10% rule since it does not account for adaptation cycles or cutback weeks,” she explains.
 (I can vouch for that).

 Daniels advocates for increasing mileage based on the “equilibrium” rule.
 This involves increasing mileage in larger chunks to account for the bone adaptation: